jostylr/literate-programming/lp6.md

 Given array of name and text, save the file. dir will change the directory where to place it.
 This should be the root directory of all the files.
 Use the filenames to do different directories.

-The pipiing call may lead to asynchronous callbacks.
+The piping call may lead to asynchronous callbacks.
 See pipe processing.
 The final function will store the processed text and call the end function if all of the text has been processed.
 Note there is no guarantee as to which file will be the last one to be fully processed.

 JS

     function () {
         var doc = this;
+        var type;

         var files = doc.files;
         var cFiles = doc.compiledFiles = {};
-        var file, block, fname, compiled, text, litpro, headname, internal, fdoc;
+        var file, hblock, fname, text, litpro, headname, cname, fdoc;
         var i, n = files.length, passin;
         var final = _":Final function for doc commander";
         doc.processing = n;